 This part of Canada is rich with natural wonders and outdoor recreational options.
 People come to see polar bears in their true habitat.
 They come to snorkel with beluga whales.
 They come to gaze at the Northern Lights.
 And that's just in the uppermost part of the province.

 Aside from all of the great eco-tourism in the north, Manitoba also has millions of acres of parkland, about 100,000 lakes, a number of fascinating historic landmarks, hundreds of annual festivals, and plenty of other compelling attractions.

-With the tourism industry accounting for a little over three percent of the province's GDP, it still has a lot of room to grow.7 In fact, Manitoba is reaching out to new international markets to attract even more foreign visitors.
+With the tourism industry accounting for a little over three percent of the province's GDP (according to Travel Manitoba), it still has a lot of room to grow.
+In fact, Manitoba is reaching out to new international markets to attract even more foreign visitors.
 And that could mean additional opportunities for people with skills related to operating guided tours, organizing events, planning travel itineraries, and accommodating or entertaining those new visitors.

 Manitoba's aviation services industry is considered the largest in Western Canada.
-It directly employs over 5,000 people.4 Aside from manufacturing, many of the companies in this sector perform repairs or complete aircraft overhauls for hundreds of international clients.
+The provincial government notes that the sector directly employs over 5,000 people.
+Aside from manufacturing, many of the companies in this sector perform repairs or complete aircraft overhauls for hundreds of international clients.

 How to Get Started

 The best way to start making your career happen is to get an education designed specifically for that purpose.
 So begin today by finding the career colleges in Manitoba that are ready to help you.
 Simply use your postal code to discover nearby schools right now!